 plasterboarding a brick wall

-Plasterboarding a brick wall, which, if done correctly, produces a nice smooth finish that you can decorate immediately.
+Plasterboarding a brick wall is a job any DIYer can do, and when done right, it produces a nice smooth finish that you can decorate immediately.

-There are two main ways to fix plasterboard to your wall:
+There are three ways to fix plasterboard to a brick wall:

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below: